keru-ai/take-home-assignment-external/README.md

 ## Background

-We work with SEC 10-K filings (annual reports from public companies) that contain business descriptions, risk factors, financial analysis, and other structured data.
-This is a 3-hour assessment to build a basic document search interface.
+The project involves working with SEC 10-K filings, which are comprehensive annual reports filed by public companies.
+These documents provide a detailed overview of a company's financial performance, including business descriptions, risk factors, financial analysis, and other structured data.
+10-K filings are crucial for investors and analysts as they offer insights into a company's operations and financial health.
+However, they can be cumbersome to work with due to their length and complexity, often spanning hundreds of pages with dense financial and legal jargon.
+This assessment is designed to build a basic document search interface to help navigate and extract relevant information from these extensive reports more efficiently within a 3-hour timeframe.

 **What's already built:**
 - FastAPI backend with document storage and search endpoints (full-text, vector, hybrid)
 - Basic React frontend that calls a few API endpoints
-- 18 companies' 2019 10-K filings with parsed sections
+- 18 major companies' 2019 10-K filings with parsed sections (including AMZN, AAPL, MSFT, GOOGL, TSLA, META, NVDA, and others)
-- Pre-computed document embeddings for vector search
+- Pre-computed document embeddings for vector search using OpenAI's embedding models
+- DuckDB database with structured company metadata and document content

-## Your Task (~3 hours)
+## Your Task (Estimated Time: ~3 hours)

-Build a simple web app with these core features:
+Your task is to build a simple web application.
+This involves implementing the following core features:

 ### 1. Company List
 - Display available companies from the dataset that have data ingested
 - Basic filtering/searching through company names

 ### 2. Document Browser
 - Show documents for a selected company
 - Display document sections (Business, Risk Factors, etc.)
 - Basic text display - no fancy formatting needed